alercah/rado/design.md

 ### Functionality

-1. :heavy_exclamation_mark: Peri should provide a library which can be used to parse and work with logic files.
+1. :heavy_exclamation_mark: Rado should provide a library which can be used to parse and work with logic files.
 1. :heavy_exclamation_mark: The library should allow specifying the files composing a module, and the order in which they are loaded.